 - Find out if the material is manufactured under direct or high pressure—high-pressure laminate flooring is usually better quality.

 - Ask about the wear surface.
 The standard is _aluminum-oxide enhanced urethane—_cheaper urethanes are made with larger particles that cloud this layer.

-- Make sure the flooring has been UV-treated, which protects that printed image beneath.
+- Make sure the laminate flooring has been UV-treated, which protects that printed image beneath.

 - Check that the third layer is HDF rather than particle board—HDF is denser and resists buckling.

 Finally, look for a seal of approval from the North American Laminate Flooring Association (NALFA).
 NALFA-certified flooring undergoes rigorous testing to assess its performance under circumstances that might dent it, and to ensure it resists water, staining, and sunlight.